apolo96/gitfresh/readme.md

 ## How It Works

-GitFresh creates GitHub webhooks to receive near real-time notifications through an internet tunnel provided by Ngrok that triggers repository updates on the local machine.
+GitFresh creates GitHub webhooks to send notifications of events git-push through an internet tunnel provided by Ngrok that triggers repository updates on the local machine (gitfresh agent)